ojm-it/modddels_1/modddels_annotations/README.md

 An `Entity` is a modddel that holds multiple modddels (ValueObjects, Entities...).

-After creating the Entity, the validation is made in this order :
+When creating an Entity, the validation is made in this order :

 1. **Content Validation** : If any of its modddels is invalid, then this Entity becomes an `InvalidEntityContent` that holds the `contentFailure` (which is the failure of the first encountered invalid modddel).
 2. **→ Validations passed** : The entity is valid, and becomes a `ValidEntity` that holds the valid version of its modddels.